 A study at Turin University, Italy found asbestos caused 107,000 lung cancer deaths in 2004, and 1,523,000 people were left on disability from exposure.
 Sadly, 125 million people in the world are exposed to asbestos at the workplace according to WHO Assessment of Asbestos.

 Asbestos-related lung cancer takes between 15 and 35 years to develop.
-When you add cigarette smoke to those exposed to asbestos, it drastically increases the risk of develop asbestos lung cancer by 50 to 84 times.
+When you add cigarette smoke to those exposed to asbestos, it drastically increases the risk of developing asbestos lung cancer by 50 to 84 times.

 Asbestos is a natural mineral which has been used in North America since the late 1800s as a thermal and insulation material.
 When the fibers of asbestos are disturbed, they release microscopic fibers into the air and when inhaled, can become trapped in the lungs.

-Asbestos use is now limited or banned in many countries including the Unites States, but there are still 125 million people exposed to it worldwide.
+Asbestos use is now limited or banned in many countries including the United States, but there are still 125 million people exposed to it worldwide.
 WHO, in collaboration with many organizations, is working towards eliminating the use of all types of asbestos.

 In the past century, asbestos has been incorporated into thousands of construction products, including fire-retardant coatings, concrete and cement, bricks, pipes, gaskets, insulation, drywall, flooring, roofing, joint compound, roads, ships, trains and automobile paints and sealants.
-It even exists in plastics, rubber, mattresses, flowerpots, lawn furniture, electrical appliances, hats and gloves.
+It even exists in plastics, rubber, mattresses, flower pots, lawn furniture, electrical appliances, hats and gloves.

 Interesting to note: The most vulnerable professions to asbestos lung cancer are professions dominated by men: auto mechanics, construction workers, insulation installer roofers, tilers, plumbers, paper mill workers, textile workers, sheet metal workers.